JiangWeixian/rfcs/README.md

 ### status

-- `DRAFT` - Early status of rfc ideas.
+- `DRAFT` - Early status of rfc ideas(maybe not implement, could be inactive in anytime).
-- `WIP` - Deep in thinking of rfc possibility, and how to implement it/
+- `WIP` - Deep in thinking of rfc possibility, and how to implement it.
 - `ACTIVE` - In processing.

 ### scopes